tigellus/Markdown/2. Mechanical Ventilation/06. Nebulizers/Nebulizers.md

 # ~Question 9
 Why must an N95 respirator be used for nebulizer treatments?

-[RIGHT] They are aerosolizing procedures
-[WRONG] It is standard precautions
-[WRONG] They are invasive procedures
+[RIGHT] Nebulizers treatments are aerosolizing procedures [WRONG] Use of a N95 respirator is included in standard precautions [WRONG] Nebulizer treatments are invasive procedures